Puma Ignite v2 Review Facts

 The outsole of the PUMA Ignite

 v2 is formed from a one-piece unit with a triangle heel insert and transition line through the median of the shoe.
-This one piece unit is comprised of Puma's unique EverTrack carbon rubber which runs the length of the shoe.
+This one-piece unit is comprised of Puma's unique EverTrack carbon rubber which runs the length of the shoe.
 Carbon rubber tends to be heavier but stickier and provides impressive resistance to wear and tear.
 The ForEverFoam urethane insert at the heel offers optimal durability and an even better grip.
 The chevron flex grooves in the forefoot combined with the transition line that connects the forefoot to the rearfoot work together to help with gait creating a smoother running movement with better toe-off.
-A few reviewers found the sole of the shoe to be quite squeaky in a traditional setting, like a hallway or gymnasium.
-Though, this did not deter them as the shoe was otherwise comfortable.
+A few reviewers found the sole of the shoe to be quite squeaky in a traditional setting, like a hallway or a gym.
+However, this did not deter them as the shoe was otherwise comfortable.

 Midsoles can be composed of two different types of foam (polyurethane, PU, or Ethylene-vinyl acetate, EVA) or a combination of them.
-Puma uses the PU foam but its technology is unique offering an aggressive transfer of energy to reduce stress and provide superior comfort despite changing temperatures.
+Puma uses the PU foam but its technology is unique in offering an aggressive transfer of energy to reduce stress and provide superior comfort despite changing temperatures.
 While other shoes may showcase the same materials, Puma's midsole cushion shows pore holes from the unique way the polyurethane rubber is incorporated.
 Introducing this IGNITE foam that creates impressively responsive cushioning, Puma helped to create the basis for a solid speedy

 runner in the Ignite v2.

 Puma's Ignite v2 upper is largely comprised of flexible and breathable mesh.
-Though some reviews mention that the mesh does not aerate the foot as expected creating a heat
+Though some reviews mention that the mesh does not aerate the foot as expected, creating a heat

 trap, most were pleased.
 Its overlays are flexible leather and are featured on the sides of the shoe which creates a more open construction.
-However, some feel it tends to make this already narrow shoe feel more narrow, albeit more snug and secure, but creating the need for a longer break in period.
+However, some feel it tends to make this already narrow shoe feel even more narrow, albeit more snug and secure, but creating the need for longer breaks.
 Puma paid special attention to the construction of the tongue as well, constructing it of suede and lightly padding it.
 Unfortunately, most reviews that mention this feature were not positive claiming that the tongue was not secured and slid too much to provide the effective comfort that Puma intended.
-Additionally, there is a silicon strip in the heel that works with the EVA sockliner to keep the foot adequately supported.
+Additionally, there is a silicon strip in the heel that works with the EVA sock liner to keep the foot adequately supported.
 The sock liner is designed to hug the foot combines with the lacing system that is higher up the instep in order to help promote midfoot stability.
 The confidence in the fit will have many runners feeling ready to fly.

-The Puma Ignite v2 is truly lightweight and combined with its flexibility, can really get one moving.
+The Puma Ignite v2 is truly lightweight and combined with its flexibility, it can really get one moving.
 The men's shoe comes in at 9.6 oz while the women's is an impressive 8 oz.
 It is touted as a daily runner but with this lighter weight and the flexibility the shoe provides, the Ignite v2 falls on the heavier side for racing.

 Puma designed the upper of the IGNITE v2 to be breathable and comfortable thanks to the mesh fabric and strategic placement of the overlays.
-And while many feel they have achieved this, a few dissenting reviews claim that the ventilation left a little to be desired, indictaing that they instead trapped heat - creating odors
+And while many feel they have achieved this, a few dissenting reviews claim that the ventilation left a little to be desired, indicating that they instead trapped heat - creating odors

-In addition to color, the Puma logo emblazons the side of the shoe in leather making a bold but classic
+In addition to color, the Puma logo emblazons the side of the shoe in leather, making a bold but classic

 With the outsole's carbon rubber unit, EverTrack foam at its edges, and ForEver foam at the heel, this shoe promises to endure the rigors of being a daily trainer